fdbhub/photo-spectra/docs/intro.md

 # Getting Started

-Welcome to **PhotoSpectra** - your private photo library manager!
+Welcome to **PhotoSpectra** - Manage photos with PhotoPrism!
 This guide will help you get started with the app.

 ## What is PhotoSpectra?